 If you want to stay in shape or lose weight, you’ve got to burn more calories than you consume.

-Portion control is just as important as regular cardio and weightlifting, if not more important, to reach your weight loss goals.
+food portion control is just as important as regular cardio and weightlifting, if not more important, to reach your weight loss goals.

 You could starve yourself on fad diets like Beyonce’s infamous lemonade and cayenne pepper diet, the every-meal cabbage soup diet, or so-called cleanses.